desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Child DNS Operator

-To keep the size of the Signaling Zones minimal and bulk processing efficient (such as via zone transfers), Child DNS Operators SHOULD remove Signaling Records which are found to have been acted upon.

 Signaling Domains SHOULD be delegated as zones of their own, so that the Signaling Zone's apex coincides with the Signaling Domain (such as `_signal.ns1.example.net`).